Rainier-MSFT/Entra_ZTNA_Lab/Test-Client_vm/README.md

 ## Deployment
 The environment can be deployed through either of the following:

-+ Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
++ Click the "Deploy to Azure" button to launch the deployment UI in Azure
 + From any computer, execute the powershell "Test-Client_vm.ps1" script located in the 'Resources folder

 ### Pre-requisites